Last Updated on: 20th August 2023, 09:34 pm

-Instead, you’ll need to review physical characteristics and, to a lesser extent, behavior.
-Once you know what you are looking for, sexing hermit crabs will become second nature.
+Instead, you’ll need to review physical characteristics and, to a lesser extent, its behavior.
+Once you know what to look for, sexing hermit crabs will become second nature.

 The differences can be subtle, so you may need to take more than a cursory glance.